- Car Reviews

 As ever, there’s plenty of so-called “Simply Clever” touches, including an ice scraper with a tyre tread depth gauge inside the fuel filler cap, a ticket holder on the driver’s A-pillar, an umbrella inside the driver’s door, and an integrated funnel in the lid of the windscreen washer tank to prevent unwanted spillages.
 Handy.

 A 1.0-litre base spec Scala with the lower output and a manual rocks up at £20,120, a 1.5-litre with a DSG in range-topping trim a smidge past £26k.
 Oof.

 Speaking of trims, at the time of writing there are four available – SE, SE Technology, SE L and Monte Carlo – with the walk-up generally meaning SE Technology costs £665 more than the boggo SE, the SE L £1,495 on top again, and the range-topping Monte Carlo an extra £2,635.
 An in-depth breakdown can be found on the buying tab.

 Our choice from the range

 A nicely judged hatchback from Skoda.
 No particular surprises, but then again, you probably weren’t expecting any.
 The new, crisp design language is a big plus, the workmanlike approach to practicality and size for the cash very appealing.
 No, it’s not going to shock you with surprising dynamics or fizzy performance, but you may well gain quiet satisfaction from the useful aspects of ownership.

 We’re back to the old tropes, in fact, so sorry about that: a Ford Focus is better to drive, a Golf feels nicer.
 Neither is quite as practical or cheap.
 And that’s the key here, keep the Scala modest and it’s a real option.
-Definitely have a go if you’re in the market for a Seat Leon, Kia Ceed or Hyundai i30, keep a weather eye on dealer deals.
+Definitely have a go if you’re in the market for a Seat Leon, Kia Ceed or Hyundai i30, or any other mid-sized hatch.